 If you’ve polished thoroughly with the Abralon pad, a beautiful high gloss finish should easily be achieved with just a few passes on the medium wheel in alternating directions.
 For example, polish the entire back with horizontal passes across the wheel, then turn the guitar vertical and repeat.
 Polishing the top around the f-holes is a bit trickier.
 Maneuver around, and be very careful not to catch an edge.

 Wipe the entire instrument with a soft clean microfiber cloth and inspect for scratches.
-Any remaining scratches can be polished out with another trip back to the medium wheel.
+Any remaining scratches can be polished out with another trip back to the buffer.
 The surface should be glossy and nearly perfect looking, with just a slight texture from the wheel burnishing the surface.

 A few more passes with the extra fine soft cotton wheel brings the finish up to an incredible ultra high gloss.

-Final step, hand polish the entire instrument with Meguiars Ultimate liquid wax.
-This adds the ultimate deep wet glass like shine and cleans up any remaining lint and compound dust.
-Also makes a great guitar cleaner for removing sweat and fingerprints down the road.
+Final step, hand polish with Meguiars Ultimate liquid wax.
+This brings out the ultimate deep wet glassy shine and cleans up any remaining lint and compound dust.
+Also makes a great guitar polish for removing sweat and fingerprints.

 In summary, anyone looking for a viable lacquer alternative, or looking to rid their shop of toxic chemicals should be taking a serious look at Cyrstalac Brite Tone.

-It is an excellent finish that looks and sounds as good as traditional nitro lacquer, without the associated health risk and terrible fumes.
+It is an excellent finish that looks and sounds as good as traditional nitro lacquer, without the chemical fumes and associated health risk.